 When defining schemas that reference others, remember to correctly name the reference (the name of each schema is given by the id property).
 So if you correctly set up the reference, the getModelFromSchema method of the db module will also properly set up the reference in Mongoose (this works both for direct reference and for collections).

-Listing 7-27 shows the main file for this folder; the index.js works like the index files in the other folders.
+Here is the main file for this folder; the index. js works like the index files in the other folders: